bramley/phplist-plugin-contentareas/README.md

 ## Version history ##

     version         Description
-    1.2.0+20151008  Add support for table of contents 1.1.1+20151005  Fix problems with using fckeditor
+    1.2.1+20151018  Internal change to work with the latest View in Browser plugin 1.2.0+20151008  Add support for table of contents 1.1.1+20151005  Fix problems with using fckeditor
     1.1.0+20151002  Reposition at the original field after making change